 - Users can obtain IRN by putting in e-invoice data through a web-based screen but this mode will be utilized rarely.

-- At the end, this will be substituted by mobile application based tool for certain taxpayers
+- In the end, this will be substituted by a mobile application based tool for certain taxpayers

 What is the e-invoicing initiative by GSTN all about?